Frequently asked Questions – FAQ

 Kitchen is equipped with stove, oven, fridge, sink, cooking utensils and cutlery.

 Cleaning agents, dish cloths, etc. are not provided on board, but can be bought in stores in the marinas before boarding.

 - Which places should I visit?

-If you don’t know which places to visit, please check some of our suggested routes and info on departure points of the vessels in our offer.
+If you don’t know which places to visit, please contact your contact person in our agency and we will make your tailor made itinerary.
 We can also provide you with additional information about cultural sights, beaches, etc.

 - Children on board?

 Children can go sailing with you from an early age – there is no age limit, however, their stay on board should be closely monitored by adults.
 Be sure to choose the safest cabin for a child (e.g. the front cabin) and a place for him/her to play (cockpit is a relatively safe place).
 You can also put a safety net along the sides of the boat and children should by all means wear life vests.
 You should bring baby food along, since it cannot be bought in every supermarket within the marina.
 You should also consider choosing shorter routes and visiting marinas more frequently in order to provide safer berthing as well as comfort.